 - The best Samsung phones you can buy right now

 - Galaxy S20 vs. Galaxy S20 Plus: How the new flagships compare

-But Samsung is expanding your choices.
-In January, Samsung showed off the Galaxy S10 Lite, a new spin on last year's flagship phones.
-This latest S10 model has a lot in common with its older siblings, but it drops some features in order to offer a lower price.
+But Samsung has expanded your choices.
+The year began with Samsung showing off the Galaxy S10 Lite, a new spin on last year's flagship phones.
+This S10 model has a lot in common with its older siblings, but it drops some features in order to offer a lower price.

-The Galaxy S10 Lite is finally ready to arrive in the U.S., where it joins the Galaxy S10 and Galaxy S10 Plus in Samsung's lineup of more affordable phones.
+The Galaxy S10 Lite arrived in the U.S. in April, joining the Galaxy S10 and Galaxy S10 Plus in Samsung's lineup of more affordable phones.
 Here's a closer look at the Galaxy S10 Lite vs. the Galaxy S10 and what separates these different phones from one another.